awsdocs/amazon-elasticache-docs/doc_source/redis/ParameterGroups.Modifying.md

 To change a parameter group's parameter values using the ElastiCache API, use the `ModifyCacheParameterGroup` action\.

 **Example**
-To find the name and permitted values of the parameter you want to change, see [Redis Specific Parameters](ParameterGroups.Redis.md)
+To find the name and permitted values of the parameter you want to change, see [Redis\-specific parameters](ParameterGroups.Redis.md)
 The following sample code sets the value of two parameters, *reserved\-memory\-percent* and *cluster\-enabled* on the parameter group `myredis32-on-30`\.
 We set *reserved\-memory\-percent* to `30` \(30 percent\) and *cluster\-enabled* to `yes` so that the parameter group can be used with Redis \(cluster mode enabled\) clusters \(replication groups\)\.

 ```